alexcastano/alexcastano.github.io/_posts/2017-05-24-everything-about-ruby-splats.md

 and now I want to share with you.

-First I'll explain the simple splat in detail, including an unexpected benchmark result.
+First I'll explain the simple splat in detail, ~~including an unexpected benchmark result~~ **updated: thanks to some comments I realized that the benchmark was not doing what I expected**.
 I will continue with every case that has come to my mind with the double splat and the keyword arguments, to see later why they aren't the same as a hash argument.